-Owner Yoshi Ono hails from Japan and got his first job at a sushi restaurant outside Tokyo when he was 19, so you can rest assured the sushi here is fresh and authentic—with an innovative twist.
-The menu at Yoshi’s is extensive, with traditional starters like seaweed salad and edamame, as well as more modern appetizers such as the spicy tuna martini and the creamy corn croquette.
-Highlights include the Caribbean Roll, which is a traditional Spicy Tuna Roll topped with even more tuna, salmon, and avocado—perfect for those who love raw fish.
-There’s also the Volcano Roll, which is a mix of shrimp tempura and avocado topped on a California Roll.
+Owner Yoshi Ono hails from Japan and got his first job at a sushi restaurant outside Tokyo when he was 19, so you can rest assured that the sushi is fresh and authentic, yet with an innovative twist.

+If you like your rolls a little more fun and substantial, Yoshi’s “Special Roll” menu offers a variety to choose from, whether you prefer your rolls raw, cooked, or deep-fried.
+Highlights include the Caribbean Roll, which is a traditional spicy tuna roll topped with even more tuna, salmon, and avocado, and is perfect for those who love raw fish.
+There’s also the Volcano Roll, which is a mix of shrimp tempura and avocado topped on a California roll.
 And if you want to go the deep-fried route, there’s the Kamikaze Roll, made with deep-fried snow crab (or lobster when in season), cucumber, avocado, scallions, fish roe, and spicy mayonnaise.
 You could also try the Rock’n Roll, made with deep-fried fish, cream cheese, scallions, fish roe, and spicy mayonnaise.

 After dinner, you can treat yourself to something from the dessert menu.
 Satisfy your sweet tooth with a traditional chocolate cake with ice cream, xango (fried cheesecake), or ice cream tempura (fried ice cream).
-You can then wash it all down with an espresso (or an espresso cocktail).
+You can then wash it all down with an espresso or an espresso cocktail.

-Whether you come here for the sushi or any other of the restaurant’s delicious contemporary Japanese dishes, there’s something to satiate everyone’s palate at Yoshi’s.
+Enjoy it all indoors or outside on the patio, where you can watch the world go by along the Grace Bay strip.
+Whether you come here for sushi or any other of the restaurant’s delicious contemporary Japanese dishes, there’s something to satiate everyone’s palate at Yoshi’s.

 The Saltmills Plaza is a retail and professional enclave, located in the heart of Grace Bay on Providenciales.
 The plaza is home to many shops, a police station, a bank, law firms, and government offices.
-Adjacent to the Saltmills Plaza is the Regent Village and Le Vele Plaza.
+Adjacent to the Saltmills Plaza are the Regent Village and Le Vele Plaza.